canonical/rockcraft/docs/explanation/chisel.rst

 for *B* to function properly.
 By cutting packages *A* and *B* into slices, we can identify the files in *A* that are actually needed by *B*.

-With this slice definition in place, Chisel is able to extract a highly-customized and specialized slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications.
+With these slice definitions in place, Chisel is able to extract a highly-customized and specialized slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications.
 It is ideal to